-4. Ground 3: Claim 4 Is Obvious Over The MSI-H Study Record, or The MSI-H Study Record in View of Pernot and Benson, in View of Chapelle determining that the patient's cancer is MSI-H. Detecting in a tumor sample obtained from the patient an instability of one or more microsatellite markers, wherein the microsatellite marker is BAT-25, BAT-26, MONO-27, NR-21 or NR-

-Claim 4: "The method of claim 1, wherein the tumor sample from the patient exhibits an instability of one or more microsatellite markers, wherein the microsatellite marker is BAT-25, BAT-26, MONO-27, NR-21 or NR-24, or wherein the tumor sample from the patient exhibits a deficiency of one or more mismatch repair markers, wherein the mismatch repair marker is POLE, POLD1, or MYH."
+- 4. Ground 3: Claims 4 and 12 Are Obvious Over The MSI-H Study Record, or The MSI-H Study Record in View of Pernot and Benson, in View of Chapelle - a.
+Claim 4: "The method of claim 1, wherein the patient has been determined to have a tumor that exhibits a MSI-high status when instability of a microsatellite marker in a DNA sequence has been detected in a tumor sample obtained from the patient, wherein the microsatellite marker is BAT-25, BAT-26, MONO-27, NR-21 or NR-24; or wherein the patient has been determined to have a tumor that exhibits a MMR deficiency status when deficiency of a mismatch repair marker in a DNA sequence has been detected in a tumor sample obtained from the patient, wherein the mismatch repair marker is POLE, POLD1, or MYH.."